EmotionalLove/ReMinecraft/README.md

 ## Used libaries

-> **Hey!**, all libraries are managed by Gradle.
+> **Hey!** all libraries are managed by Gradle.
 You don't need to manually download them if you decide to contribute to RE:Minecraft!

 - Gson
 - SnakeYAML